 Save on real foods when you shop around

 Shop around — again, in all senses of the term. 😉 Stick to the perimeter of the grocery store for the majority (say… 80%?) of your purchases, but also branch out into different stores for different purposes.
 The outside aisles of the store are where you’ll tend to find your produce, meat, and dairy items, while the inside aisles of the store are more often devoted to processed foods.
 (Except at ALDI, where they put all the snack products in that first aisle when you come in.)

 Do shop at ALDI, however!
-I have been focusing the weekly meal plans here on ALDI for the simple reason that they’ve become my go-to store for consistently decent prices on the basics, and they’ve stepped up their game over the last few years to become a competitive destination for real foods.
-But, there’s a reason that my eBook is titled Almost All ALDI rather than something like “all ALDI, all the time.”
+I focus the weekly meal plans here on ALDI for the simple reason that they’ve become my go-to store for consistently decent prices on the basics — and they’ve stepped up their game over the last few years to become a competitive destination for real foods.
+But, there’s a reason that we’re almost all ALDI around here, rather than “all ALDI, all the time.”

 If you’re in the Chicago area like me, we really have an embarrassment of riches to choose from in terms of grocery stores.
 And if you’re a reformed couponer like me, you can take the skills you honed over years of cherry-picking coupon deals and turn them towards cherry-picking lower-case-w whole foods for your family.

 It’s true: Not only are there fewer food coupons in circulation than coupons for non-food items, the proportion of coupons for “real foods” is vanishingly small.
-That being said, you can still save on produce, meat, and more with coupons plus cash back apps — I get cash back on produce (and more) every single week.
+That being said, you can still save on produce, meat, and more with coupons plus cash back apps — I often get cash back on produce and more.

 Money is fungible